dev-academy-challenges/spork/README.md

 code ~/.sosij/schedule.js
 ```

-Now you are ready to run a schedule, if you run this. `sosij` will determine
+Now you are ready to run a schedule.
+If you run this `sosij` will determine
-which repos would be deployed and log them out **but it does not deploy them**
+which repos would be deployed and log them out **but it does not deploy them**:

 ```sh
 sosij -d tomorrow --dry-run